waters of Merom

 also known as: Lake Hula (or Lake Huleh or Hûleh), Agam ha-Hula, Yam Sumchi, Samchuna, Semechonitis (or Samochonitis), Bakrat el-Huleh, Buheirat el Huleh

-a lake in Northern Israel through which the Jordan flows
+a large former lake and still abundant springs in the Hula Valley of Northern Israel through which the Jordan flowed

 This area was the scene of the third and last great victory gained by Joshua over the Canaanites.
 It took place after the Exodus and the 40 years of wandering in the wilderness.
 According to God’s plan, the rebellious generation of the Exodus and Moses first died, then the Israelites invaded their Promised Land, led by Joshua.
 After the miraculous events of the initial invasion, which defeated the idolatrous inhabitants of Jericho, Ai, etc., many other kings quickly banded together to mount an enormous combined attack to annihilate the Israelites as they camped at Gilgal.

 And it came to pass, when Jabin king of Hazor heard these things, that he sent to Jobab king of Madon, to the king of Shimron, to the king of Achshaph, and to the kings who were from the north, in the mountains, in the plain south of Chinneroth, in the lowland, and in the heights of Dor on the west, to the Canaanites in the east and in the west, the Amorite, the Hittite, the Perizzite, the Jebusite in the mountains, and the Hivite below Hermon in the land of Mizpah.

 So they went out, they and all their armies with them, as many people as the sand that is on the seashore in multitude, with very many horses and chariots.
 And when all these kings had met together, they came and camped together by the waters of Merom to fight against Israel.